parm256/charian/proto-pamiric.md

 [^vasp]: Likely pronounced longer than unaspirated counterparts since they are reflected as geminates in descendant languages.
 [^h-lars]: _\*ḥ_, from PIE _\*h<sub>1</sub>_, has no direct reflexes in descendant languages, but was likely pronounced as \[ɦ\].
 On the other hand, _\*ḫ_, from PIE _\*h<sub>2</sub>_ and _\*h<sub>3</sub>_, is preserved word-initially in descendant languages as \[χ\].
+[^pals]: Likely pronounced as palatovelar sibilants and affricates rather than plain palatal plosives and non-sibilant fricatives.